How To Store Your Food Storage

 Yeast

-This may sound really snobby, but I only buy SAF Instant Yeast, it’s how I roll, no pun intended.
-If you have fresh ingredients, YOU can make bread, you really can.
+This may sound snobby, but I only buy SAF Instant Yeast.
+It’s how I roll, and no pun is intended.
+If you have fresh ingredients, YOU can make bread; you really can.
 I store my SAF Yeast in the original containers in the freezer.

 When I open a bag, it’s like a brick until you open it.
-After I open a package I fill the OXO container you see on the far right-hand side of the picture above, and place it in the freezer.
+After I open a package, I fill the OXO container on the far right-hand side of the picture above and place it in the freezer.
 I fill the small jar with yeast for my refrigerator so my yeast is always fresh.
-I don’t have any failures making bread since I always use fresh yeast.
+I haven’t had any bread-making failures since I always use fresh yeast and other fresh ingredients.

 I place the yeast in an airtight container and store it in the freezer.
-I fill a jar of yeast to keep in my refrigerator to keep it fresh.
-Please don’t put your yeast, wheat gluten, or dough enhancer on your pantry shelves, it will go rancid quickly.
+I fill a jar of yeast in my refrigerator to keep it fresh.
+Please don’t put your yeast, wheat gluten, or dough enhancer on your pantry shelves; it will go rancid quickly.

 How long does SAF Yeast last in the freezer?
 I have some that are at least 3-4 years old.
 They will still be good.